Paperspace/auto-testing-runtimes/README.md

 - Notebooks that require the user to take some manual action first such as mounting a Gradient Dataset won't work, but these are minority.
 - Nice-to-have would be to create one Notebook for each runtime and run it for all machineS.
 This would avoid creating a large number of Notebooks.
 But using gradient notebooks create, stop, and start same ID with different machine still creates a new one each time, leaving just as many.
 - `gradient notebooks metrics get` would add information about GPU usage.
+- Papermill & Forego might improve the setting up of commands to run when the Notebook is started.

 These improvements can be moved to issues (label as enhancements) for this repo.